Arunsangeeta/Atliq-Hardware-sales-analysis/README.md

-<p4>Atliq-Hardware-data- analysis</p4><br>
+<p4>Atliq-Hardware-Business analysis</p4><br>
-Currently ongoing project

 <b>Problem</b>- Atliq hardware company is not making profit in some regions and country.
 The performance is going down in various region.
+AtliQ Hardware, a growing electronics company, faced a major setback in some areas prompting a need for data-driven decisions.

+The Solution: Introducing Business Insights 360, a Power BI project that empowers AtliQ with actionable insights across Finance, Sales, Marketing, Supply Chain, and an exclusive Executive View.
 The data contain all information about sales, region, products, customers, markets, pre invoice deductions, post-invoice deduction, freight cost, manufacturing cost.
 <br>
 ## Step 1
 ETL- I loaded the database in sql file into Power bi and did transformation on data.